Quiz channel: BIG Game TV!

-BIG Game TV! was the subject of a City of London Police investigation brought by the BBC Radio 4 programme You and Yours in May 2006 over allegations that receptionists were told to ignore all incoming calls for long periods of time while 150-200 calls per minute were clocked up at 75p a time.
-NTL subsequently removed the channel from their channel line-up on the 7th of June.
+BIG Game TV! was the subject of a City of London Police investigation brought by the BBC Radio 4 programme You and Yours in May 2006 over allegations that receptionists were told to ignore all incoming calls for long periods of time while 150-200 calls per minute were charged 75p a time.
+NTL subsequently removed the channel from their channel line-up on 7 June.

 The City of London Police said there would be no charges brought against the channel, following its investigation.

 British Sky Broadcasting – Quiz channels move on Sky Digital EPG

 British Sky Broadcasting made an attempt to counter the problems somewhat by moving the EPG numbers of the channels on its Sky Digital service to the 840's section under the heading of "Gaming and Dating".
 Many of the quiz channels got around this by broadcasting on other channels, notably the general entertainment channels.